matthaldeman95/intuit_craft_demo/README.md

             $ sudo pip install virtualenv

-- matplotlib - Matplotlib has many dependency that may cause this app to fail.
+- matplotlib - Matplotlib has many dependencies that may cause this app to fail.
 These dependencies include plotly and freetype (which may require a brew installation rather than pip).

     [Check here if there are dependency issues with installing matplotlib.](http://matplotlib.org/1.5.1/users/installing.html#required-dependencies)